SystemsApproach/security/infra.rst

 responses, the impact of such false information can be widespread.

-"Cache poisoning"—also sometimes referred to as DNS spoofing—is a common from of attack on DNS.
+"Cache poisoning"—also sometimes referred to as DNS spoofing—is a common form of attack on DNS.
 If an attacker can either force a resolver to make a recursive query to an authoritative name server, or predict roughly when such a query is to be made, the attacker can try to send a fake response to *that* query.  :numref:`Figures %s